 Case study applications

-We tested the performance of the DSD algorithm with two cases using population time series data from field observation studies.
-Both case studies involve approximately two decades of observations of economically or culturally important insect species: one case examines an invasion process and the other examines a population decline, both occurring over the same time period in recent history.
+We tested the performance of the DSD algorithm with two case studies using population time series data from field observations.
+Both case studies involve approximately two decades of observations of economically or culturally important insect species: one examines an invasion process and the other examines a population decline, both occurring over the same time period in recent history.

 Multicolored Asian ladybeetles in southwestern Michigan